ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 There are several things that the pilot can do to minimise the risk during the early tuning process:

-1. The pilot should conduct a motor number and orientation check (see :ref:`Checking the motor numbering with the Mission Planner Motor test`).
+1. The pilot should conduct a motor number and orientation check (see :ref:`Checking the motor numbering with the Mission Planner Motor test <connect-escs-and-motors_testing_motor_spin_directions>`).
 Care should be taken to ensure that the correct frame type is selected.
 Incorrect frame type can result in a very fast yaw rotation or complete loss of control.
 Take note of the output percentage required to spin the propellers and ensure that:

 - :ref:`MOT_PWM_MAX <MOT_SPIN_ARM>` is set high enough to spin the motors cleanly.
 - :ref:`MOT_SPIN_MIN <MOT_SPIN_MIN>` is set high enough to spin the motors win a minimal level of thrust.